wonderlic/swagger-validation/README.md

 ** The date conversions are done using the [moment.js](//momentjs.com/) library.
 By default, it uses the `moment.ISO_8601()` format for parsing dates, but can be overridden by changing the `pattern` property

 In addition, if a defaultValue is specified for the param and the value is null, undefined, or an empty string, swagger-validation will replace the value on the req with the defaultValue for that parameter.

+#### NOTE
+As JavaScript doesn't pass method parameters by reference for non object / array values (such as strings or numbers), passing in a value type cannot convert the value.
+Therefore, passing in a value type without an object will not convert the value.
+This only applies when passing in the value itself NOT when the value is part of the request.
+If the value is on the request, regardless of type, it will still convert the value and update the request.

 ### Validation object

-Swagger-validation also adds another object to the swagger.spec definition called validation that looks like this
+Swagger-validation adds another object to the swagger.spec definition called validation that looks like this

 ```javascript
 validation = {